mflorida/customer-rewards/README.md

 ### About

-This demo app will display a generated dataset of customers and random purchase data, calculate their accrued rewards points based on dollars spent per transaction, per month, and overall total, and display the resulting data in a table.
-The data is stored in a static JSON file but is dynamically fetched on-the-fly and used to populate the page with the React UI components.
+This demo app will display a generated dataset of customers and random purchase data, calculate their accrued rewards points based on dollars spent per purchase, per month, and overall total, and display the resulting data in a table.

+The rewards points data is calculated beforehand and stored in a static JSON file that is fetched on-the-fly via HTTP request and used as the data source for the table rendered with React.

 The calculations used are as follows:
  - 0 points for transactions less than $50